timezonerain/Regional-Sample-Size-Planning/README.md

 <h4 id="fill-in2">Fill in required information</h4>

-- Fill in 'Hazard ratio', 'Treatment:Control' (ratio), 'MRCT event size' and 'MRCT sample size' (optional: if empty, the output will not have regional sample size information)
+- Fill in 'Hazard ratio', 'Treatment:Control' (ratio), 'MRCT event size' and 'MRCT sample size' (optional: if empty, the output will only have regional event size information)

 <img src="image/tutsurv1.PNG" width="430">

-<h4 id="optional">Optional: Event and sample size calculation</h4>
+<h4 id="optional1">Optional: Event and sample size calculation</h4>

 - If event size is not ready by hand, fill in type 1 error and power in addition to calculate
 - Sample size can be calculated further by specifying the maturity of events at analysis